 Our justice system, legislation and the work we do to build harmonious relationships are the foundation for safe, healthy and peaceful communities.
 We acknowledge our role in the administration of justice and our collective objective to serve the public.
-Through initiative and innovation, we strive to improve our programs and services, communicating those changes effectively and promoting access to justice and compassionate service.
-We are committed to conducting ourselves in a manner that embodies the spirit and purpose of reconciliation with Yukon First Nations.
+The following principles guide the direction of the department: reconciliation with Yukon First Nations; working as a team; identifying and meeting our clients’ needs; initiative and innovation; and communications.

 Yukon Community Corrections provides supervision and support to adults on bail, or adults serving sentences in the community.
 Our goal is the safe reintegration of offenders into the community as law-abiding citizens.

 Our office provides independent oversight of Corrections by carrying out investigations and inspections.
-We ensure a timely, fair and impartial review mechanism for client complaints related to community and correctional services.
+We ensure a timely, fair and impartial review mechanism for client complaints related to the Whitehorse Correctional Centre.

 SCAN gives citizens an effective way to respond to illegal activities that are having a negative impact on their neighbourhood.
 It also holds property owners accountable for threatening or disruptive activities regularly taking place on their property.
 If you have a concern about a property that is having a negative impact on your neighbourhood, you can make a confidential complaint to SCAN.